TEMPLE AS TECHNOLOGY

 The Ecstasy Regulator

-What if Egypt built a temple to prevent mass hysteria?
+How Egypt built a temple to prevent mass hysteria?

 Module III — Abydos